 You wake up just like any other morning.
-It’s February 14th, and by the looks of it, this day won’t be half bad.
-You try not to wake up your significant other as you spring out of bed.
+It’s mid-February and by the looks of it, this day won’t be half bad.
+As you roll out of bed, you try not to wake up your significant other.
 Success!
 You notice the weather appears to be unseasonably warm and you think about wearing short sleeves to work.
-In February no less!
-Your morning bathroom break isn’t too long but long enough to be meaningful, and your shower stayed at perfect temp throughout.
+In February, no less!
+Your morning bathroom break is quick but long enough to be meaningful, and your shower stayed at perfect temp throughout.
 No in-bath adjustments today!

 Something feels different about this day and you like it.
 Hey, check it out!
 You’re significant other made you a breakfast smoothie with a charming note on it, “Hey, luv u.”
 God, they’re the best, huh?
 As you’re slugging down a wonderful blend of yogurt, strawberry, and surprisingly ripe kiwi, it hits you…

 A wave of panic and smoothie overflow creeps in.
 It gets in your eyes.
 You close them – damn that kiwi juice stings.
 You see visions of fancy restaurant reservations and other gifts that require more punctual planning.
 They’re bouncing around and laughing at you.
 Taunting you.
 You open your eyes and shout, “Begone imaginary presents!
 Do not torment me!
 For it is Valentine’s Day and I am woefully underprepared.”

 Fear not, procrastinators.
 Here’s a list of ideas for last-minute situations that range anywhere from ‘it’s-still-morning-so-I-have-some-time’ to… ‘dear-god-I’m-on-my-way-home-and-may-fake-the-death-of-a-relative-to-get-myself-out-of-this-mess.’

 Plans For Vacation